Chol1000/linear_regression_model/README.md

 1. **Deploy API:** Push to Render with `requirements.txt`
 2. **Update Flutter:** Modify API URL for production endpoint
 3. **Test Integration:** Verify end-to-end functionality

-## License
-This project is licensed under the Apache 2.0 License.

-## Academic Integrity
-This project was developed as part of a machine learning summative assignment focusing on regression analysis, API development, and mobile app deployment.
-All work is original and properly attributed.

 ---
 *Empowering international graduates through data-driven career insights.*